 How are migraines diagnosed?

 To make the diagnosis of migraine, your doctor will conduct a thorough medical history.
-In addition, he or she will ask you to:
+In addition, they'll ask you to:

 Your doctor may also order blood tests and imaging tests (such as a CT scan or MRI) to make sure there are no other causes for your headache.
 An electroencephalogram (EEG) may be ordered to rule out seizures.